crisipatelis/Mini-project/README.md

 # Mini-project

 This project was developed for COMP 483.
+It was created using an Ubuntu Virtual Machine.

 **Packages and Prerequisites**